-A comprehensive resource inventory of background information about the demographics, scope, dynamics, and implications for the courts and justice system of various forms of human trafficking;

-- > Measurement framework that includes measures and tools for monitoring the impacts of human trafficking case processing in the state courts; - > Summary of changes in federal and state trafficking law, policy, and practice that might better serve the interests of the state courts; - > A human trafficking and the state courts web-based resource network and clearinghouse for judges and court personnel; - > A best practices toolkit for jurisdictions interested in establishing a specialized prostitution/trafficking court; - > A series of bench cards targeting human trafficking-related issues; - > Best practice guidelines; - > Model planning and technical assistance process and supporting materials; - > Training on human trafficking via 12 courses for judges; - > Intensive technical assistance in six jurisdictions, and proven nationally applicable technical assistance approaches; and - > Published articles in various court periodicals about the project and the issue in general.
+- A comprehensive resource inventory of background information about the demographics, scope, dynamics, and implications for the courts and justice system of various forms of human trafficking; - Measurement framework that includes measures and tools for monitoring the impacts of human trafficking case processing in the state courts; - Summary of changes in federal and state trafficking law, policy, and practice that might better serve the interests of the state courts; - A human trafficking and the state courts web-based resource network and clearinghouse for judges and court personnel; - A best practices toolkit for jurisdictions interested in establishing a specialized prostitution/trafficking court; - > A series of bench cards targeting human trafficking-related issues; - Best practice guidelines; - > Model planning and technical assistance process and supporting materials; - > Training on human trafficking via 12 courses for judges; - Intensive technical assistance in six jurisdictions, and proven nationally applicable technical assistance approaches; and - > Published articles in various court periodicals about the project and the issue in general.

-The members of the HT Collaborative each bring specific expertise to these efforts, and will work together to accomplish these goals.
-CPPS has already developed expertise in delivering statewide technical assistance.
-NJC has previously developed training for judges on human trafficking.
+The members of the HT Collaborative each bring specific expertise to these efforts, and work together to accomplish these goals.
+CPPS developed expertise in delivering statewide technical assistance.
+NJC developed training for judges on human trafficking.
 CCI has experience helping jurisdictions set up specialized prostitution/trafficking courts.
-In addition to eliminating the "stove-pipe" effect of separate organizations conducting projects with little to no coordination, the HT Collaborative will also establish what may become a permanent network of courts and court associations and organizations committed to this issue.
+In addition to eliminating the "stove-pipe" effect of separate organizations conducting projects with little to no coordination, the HT Collaborative established a network of courts and court associations and organizations committed to this issue.